Qard/kabuki/README.md

 Kabuki is an RPC interface that layers promise-based, actor-like constructs over a streaming protocol that can be piped anywhere.

-NOTE: This is very early in development and thus rather experimental/probably unstable.

 ## Install

 ```sh